Are homegrown vegetables overwhelming your kitchen? Freezing and drying peppers can be a great way to preserve both bell peppers and hot peppers.

-- How long does it take for them to dry?
-Maybe a month or so.
-Check back weekly until they are no longer pliable, then chuck them in a glass jar, and label with the date.
+- How long does it take for them to dry completely?
+A month or so.
+Check back weekly until they are no longer pliable, then chuck them in a glass jar and label with the date.
 These will keep for years if vacuum sealed.

 (1) Make cayenne pepper powder using your coffee/spice grinder.
-You will be amazed by the bright red color and realize how old the powder is that you get at the store.
+You will be amazed by the bright red color and realize how old the powder is that you buy at the store!
 Here’s a video of me making cayenne powder.

-Or (2) Rehydrate in water for 30 minutes and use as recipes call for them.
+Or (2) Rehydrate dried cayenne peppers in water for 30 minutes and use in recipes as if they were fresh.

 2.)
 Dehydrate hot peppers (jalapenos and serranos)

-- Rinse, cut off stems, and dice (wear gloves!)
+- Rinse the peppers, cut off stems, and dice (wear gloves!)

 - Dehydrate at 125 degrees F until leathery, or if you want to make powder with them, dry until crispy, for 4-7 hours.